List of awards and nominations received by Lisa

-Lisa is a Thai rapper and singer and a member of the South Korean girl group Blackpink.
+Lisa is a Thai rapper, singer, and actress and a member of the South Korean girl group Blackpink.
 She released her debut single album Lalisa and its lead single of the same name in September 2021.
 The project led Lisa to break several Guinness World Records, including for the most viewed YouTube music video by a solo artist in 24 hours, the fastest female solo K-pop artist to reach 1 billion streams on Spotify, and the first album by a solo K-pop artist to reach 1 billion streams on Spotify.
 The album's second single "Money" also earned a Guinness World Record as the first K-pop track by a solo artist to reach 1 billion streams on Spotify.
 Lisa was awarded Best K-Pop at both the 2022 MTV Video Music Awards and the 2022 MTV Europe Music Awards, earning two Guinness World Records as the first K-pop soloist in history to win an MTV VMA and EMA.
 She also won Mubeat Global Choice Award – Female at the 11th Gaon Chart Music Awards and Worldwide Fans' Choice Top 10 at the 2021 Mnet Asian Music Awards.

 Lisa was honored as a cultural ambassador leader by Thailand's Ministry of Culture and inducted into the Asian Hall of Fame as a Cultural Icon in 2023.
-She became the K-pop soloist with the most Guinness World Records in history, and earned two more for the most followed K-pop artist on Instagram in 2023 and the fastest time to reach one million followers on TikTok in 2024.
+She earned two more Guinness World Records for the most followed K-pop artist on Instagram in 2023 and the fastest time to reach one million followers on TikTok in 2024, and became the K-pop soloist with the most Guinness World Records in history.
 "Rockstar", the lead single of Lisa's debut studio album Alter Ego (2025), received four nominations at the 2024 MTV Video Music Awards and won Best K-Pop, making her the first solo artist to win the award twice.
 The album's second single, "New Woman" featuring Rosalía, won Best Collaboration at the 2024 MTV Europe Music Awards, where Lisa also won Biggest Fans and received nominations for Best K-Pop and Best Video.
 The fourth single, "Born Again" featuring Doja Cat and Raye, garnered Lisa her third Best K-Pop win at the 2025 MTV Video Music Awards and tied Lisa as the artist with the most wins in the category.
-For her acting role in the television series The White Lotus, she won the Astra TV Award for Best Cast Ensemble in a Cable Drama Series in 2025.
-Lisa ranked among Gold House's A100 Most Impactful Asians List in 2022 and 2025 and Forbess Korea Power Celebrity 40 in 2025.
+For her acting role in the television series The White Lotus, she received nominations for Outstanding Performance by an Ensemble in a Drama Series at the 32nd Actor Awards and Favorite On Screen at the 2025 iHeartRadio Music Awards.
+Lisa ranked among Gold House's A100 Most Impactful Asians List in 2022 and 2025 and Forbess Korea Power Celebrity 40 in 2025-2026.